pyinstaller/pyinstaller/doc/source/Manual.rst

     **This option is mandatory when creating .app bundle on Mac OS X**.

--i FILE.ICO or FILE.EXE,ID or FILE.ICNS, --icon=FILE.ICO or FILE.EXE,ID or FILE.ICNS
+-i FILE.ICO, -i FILE.EXE,ID, -i FILE.ICNS, --icon=FILE.ICO, --icon=FILE.EXE,ID, --icon=FILE.ICNS
     If FILE is an .ico file, add the icon to the final executable.
 Otherwise, the syntax 'file.exe,id' to
     extract the icon with the specified id from file.exe